Customer Service & Grievance Redressal Policy

 - Call Centre,

 Bank shall provide acknowledgement to the customers through SMS or email and intimation to the Controlling Office for complaints.
 Every customer complaint will be forwarded to the concerned nodal/concerned officer of the bank along with the remark of the Branch Manager (in case of complaints received from branch) within a time frame.

 Bank shall establish a complaint tracking mechanism which would have all the complaints and their status irrespective from where the same is raised.
 They shall be reviewed/scrutinized by the concerned/nodal officer at frequent intervals.

 Timelines for responding/resolving complaints

-- Cases involving third party (other Banks): Maximum 1 month
+- Cases involving third party (other Banks): Maximum 30 working days

 If any case needs additional time, the Bank will inform the customer/regulator the reasons of delay in resolution and provide expected time lines for resolution of the issue

 Analysis and Disclosure of complaints

 Bank will place a statement of complaints before their Boards / Customer Service Committees along with an analysis of the complaints received.
 The complaints will be analyzed